johnaa123/miyoo_rel/README.md

   1. Ghost keys when press more than 3 keys
   2. Need to double click DOWN key when start the game of sdlpal_v1/sdlpal_v2
   3. Take about 5 seconds back to 60fps in sms emulator
   4. Crash issue found in gpsp emulator when enter menu
+  5. Crash issue found in pcsx rearmed emulator when exit